Remember to cite LawCareers.Net on your application form if you apply to Withers LLP.

 Please find our awards listed – https://www.withersworldwide.com/en-gb/awards/

-The best way to get a feel for the firm and the type of work we do is to come and work with us for two weeks on one of our vacation schemes.
-We have 18 places in total and offer three dates for our two-week vacation scheme in our London office.
-We are currently recruiting for the 2021 vacation scheme .
+The best way to get a feel for the firm and the type of work we do is to come and work with us for on one of our vacation schemes.
+We have 18 places in total and offer three dates for our one week vacation scheme in our London office.
+We are currently recruiting for the 2023 vacation scheme .

 Interviews for the vacation schemes take place in February and March.
-The interview consists of a 40-minute interview with a partner with a 50-minute written assessment and online verbal and numerical reasoning tests beforehand.
+The interview consists of a 50-minute interview with a partner.
 Candidates who speak a foreign language fluently may be asked to demonstrate this skill at interview.

 Trainees spend six months in four different departments.
 Working in a team with a partner and an associate provides autonomy, responsibility and fast development.
 Buddy and mentor systems as well as on the job training ensure trainees are fully supported from the outset.